NeuroTechX/ntx_slack_archive/devices.md

  >Well I will look forward to learning more!
 Thanks for your help, I will review these options with my PI

+10/24/2017 1:47 PM

+ **alexandre.barachant** :

+ >okay. to summarize my recommendation :

+>
+- Neuroelectrics if you want to stimulate + record with the same electrodes

+>
+- Cognonics for dry wireless system. ant-neuro for a more classical non-wireless dry